 It’s being given by that same firm that tried to tell you how to speak and not speak about your fund not that long ago.
-At least to you it seemed like yesterday.
+At least to you, it seemed like yesterday.
 “Not again!” you probably say.
 You are busy trying to make money for your shareholders and now you’ve got to break away an entire day to learn again what you already know, how to explain the investment strategy of your fund.
-The croissants and sandwiches they’ll provide do not help.
 You know your fund better than anyone and can explain it better than anyone.

 Now, taking a step back, your original media training program taught you: